skamal-87/vue-dashboard/README.md

 ## To Do
 - [ ] Update graphs on messaging dashboard to use messaging data (temp data used right now)
 - [ ] Update graphs to be their own component
+- [ ] Update data to pull in real time